Pendar2/fastai-tensorboard-callback/README.md

 Launch the Tensorboard server with `tensorboard --logdir="learn.path/logs"`, then navigate to localhost:6006

-Files with _old are for v0.* of fastai.
+Files followed by old are for v0.* of fastai.